huggingface/transformers/.github/ISSUE_TEMPLATE/bug-report.md

  If you know how to use git blame, that is the easiest way, otherwise, here is a rough guide of who to tag.
  Please tag fewer than 3 people.

- albert, bert, GPT2, XLM: @lysandre
+ albert, bert, GPT2, XLM: @LysandreJik
  tokenizers: @mfuntowicz
- Trainer: @julienc
+ Trainer: @julien-c
  Speed and Memory Benchmarks: @patrickvonplaten
- Model Cards: @julienc
+ Model Cards: @julien-c
  Translation: @sshleifer
  Summarization: @sshleifer
  examples/distillation: @VictorSanh